kee-org/tutorial-kee-pm/content/step2/_index.md

 <h3>Step 2 of 5</h3>

-<p>The "Save password" dialog displayed on screen now will allow you to save the username and password you just typed.</p>
+<p>The "Save password" feature will allow you to save the username and password you just typed.</p>

+<p>Click the Kee button (logo) on your browser toolbar and select the "Save latest login" option.</p>

 <p>Please save it into your password database before proceeding.</p>